 Yeah Lee Ching is our Executive Director.
-She was appointed to the Board of our Company on 12 April 2013 and is responsible for overseeing the valuation and gold trading aspects of our operations, as well as the corporate communications matters of our Group.
+She was appointed to the Board of our Company on 12 April 2013 and is responsible for overseeing jewellery valuation, gold trading, as well as corporate communications of our Group.

-Yeah Lee Ching has more than 15 years of experience in the jewellery and gemstones industry, having been the General Manager of Golden Success Jewellery Pte Ltd, and later the Marketing and Communications Manager (Asia Pacific) of Signity Management Pte Ltd (now known as Swarovski-Gems).
+Yeah Lee Ching has over 15 years of combined experience in the diamond jewellery, gemstones and pawnbroking industries, having been the General Manager of Golden Success Jewellery Pte Ltd from 1995 to 1997 and 1999 to 2000, and later the Marketing and Communications Manager of Swarovski Gemstones for the Asia Pacific region under Signity Management Pte Ltd from 2000-2004.
 Yeah Lee Ching first joined our Group as Marketing Manager in 2004.

-Yeah Lee Ching holds a Master of Business Administration degree from the National University of Singapore and a Graduate Gemologist Diploma from the Gemological Institute of America.
-She is currently the Secretary of the Singapore Pawnbrokers Association and the Assistant Treasurer of the Enterprise 50 Association.
+Yeah Lee Ching has been a Graduate Gemologist from the Gemological Institute of America since 1995.
+She was conferred a Master of Business Administration degree from the National University of Singapore in 1999.
+She is currently the Secretary of the Singapore Pawnbrokers Association as well as the Treasurer of the Enterprise 50 Association.